chaos-mesh/chaos-mesh/ui/README.md

 yarn bootstrap
 ```

 This command will install all deps the UI needed.

+> Note:
+>
-(It will also build the API server binary)
+> It will also build the API server binary by default, please add `--compact` if you don't want it.

 Then, you need to provide an API server as a proxy, it will pass into an env var which named: `REACT_APP_API_URL`.
 There are three ways to get it:

 - **From a remote deployed Chaos Mesh Dashboard**

   If you have Chaos Mesh deployed in a remote cluster, you can use the dashboard service URL as the proxy.

-  Try to access it with `http://NodePort:2333`.

 - **From a local deployed Chaos Mesh Dashboard**